 We know that a huge percentage of infected persons are never tested.
 So, experts looking at more realistic figures (e.g. deducting deaths that would normally have been expected from other conditions), have come up with a low mortality rate.
 Even the CDC says the rate is lower, i.e. less than 1%.
 As my mom used to say, “Statistics don’t lie but statisticians do!”
 (They do so by selecting the figures and comparisons that support their theories).
 Other than making it sound worse than the flu and thereby justifying the lockdown and mandatory vaccination, what is the advantage to the establishment of making the pandemic sound worse than it is?
 That is simple—power.
 “They” can make us hold still while they enact policies we don’t like and gain more control of our lives.
 That is smart…if a bit evil.

 Distancing.
-Common sense says to stay away from sick people and if you have been exposed to isolate.
+Common sense says to stay away from sick people and if you have been exposed, isolate.
 However, since people who don’t have symptoms may not know that they are infected, it makes sense to avoid being close to people who are not in your household.
-Parties and crowded indoor bars tend to be “superspreader events,” so avoid them.
+Parties and crowded indoor bars can be “superspreader events,” so probably smart to avoid them.
 Be outside when possible even if visiting with family.
+The 6′ separation rule has been reduced to 3′ for schools.

 Elderly.
 Although 80%+ of deaths from covid occur in the elderly, the problem is more their condition than their age.
 The obese and diabetics can die at younger ages from covid-19 and healthy persons well over age 100 have fully recovered.
 It is just that as we age, the odds increase that there will be underlying conditions.
-We can reverse that trend.
+We can reverse that trend with the health actions recommended on Healthy by Nature.

 Lockdown.
 In the ideal situation, only sick people and those at highest risk would be quarantined.
-However, with this disease, people who seemed well can spread it.
-We can hope that everyone now (including young folks who like to party) have gotten the message that it is important to stay away from indoor crowds and at a safe distance (even outside) away from people who are not in your household.
-That practice plus masks and hand washing may keep us from having another panic lockdown which has its own serious health risks like addiction, abuse and suicidal depression as well as spread of communicable diseases like TB in households.
-Before the current crisis, many in officialdom was not in favor of lockdowns.
-Read what “they” said then.Thousands of infectious disease epidemiologists and public health scientists has gone on record in The Great Barrington Declaration as saying that the lockdowns have caused at least seven times more deaths than the disease.
+However, there seem to be many factors at work here, including perhaps a deliberate agenda to curtail our rights.
+Read this in-depth article, COVID-19 Lockdowns: Liberty and Science.
+Panic lockdowns have their its own serious health risks like addiction, abuse and suicidal depression as well as spread of communicable diseases like TB in households.
+Before the current crisis, many in officialdom were not in favor of lockdowns.
+Read what “they” said back then.Thousands of infectious disease epidemiologists and public health scientists have gone on record in The Great Barrington Declaration as saying that the lockdowns have caused at least seven times more deaths than the disease.
 Others estimate the relative damage as much higher than that.
+Using common sense protection seems a better alternative.

 Masks.
 You can find respected experts, studies, and charts on both sides of the debate about the usefulness of masks.
 I discussed both pro and con in a recent blog, To Mask or Not to Mask, That is the Question.
 While Bill Sardi is more persuaded by the not useful and maybe harmful arguments, in an extremely rare occurrence, I disagree and come down on the wear masks side of the debate.
 Wear a good one properly.